 A Lower Otter Tail River Restoration federal 319 grant project was completed in the fall of 2019.
 This projected included surveying, planning and designing channel restorations for approximately 20 river miles channelized in the 1950s as part of a flood reduction project.
 The project area is located between Orwell Dam and Breckenridge Lake.
 The idea is to improve water quality by reducing sediment associated with stream bank failure, erosion, and channelization.
 This project provides the design work for future restoration projects that will aim to address the excess sediments and retain the river’s flood damage reduction features.

-In June 2016 a group of 20 resource managers, local decision makers and land owners formed a civic engagement cohort.
-This group was led by staff from the U of M Extension Service.
+In June 2016 a group of 20 resource managers, local decision makers and land owners formed a civic engagement cohort, led by staff from the U of M Extension Service.
 Members learned about skills training, leadership training and watershed science.
 They met monthly and completed formalized training in May 2017.
 Members facilitated discussion and decision-making regarding water quality issues in the watershed.